 Find out more about Paignton Zoo and Environmental Park on their website.

-The Trust funds regional conservation programmes across the world, helping species whose habitats face threats such as habitat destruction, the illegal wildlife trade, pollution, competition from introduced species and climate change.
+Wild Planet Trust funds regional conservation programmes across the world, helping species whose habitats face threats such as habitat destruction, the illegal wildlife trade, pollution, competition from introduced species and climate change.
 These currently include:

-- Nigeria – conservation education and monitoring the Omo-Shasha-Oluwa Forest, including forest elephant populations
+- Nigeria – conservation, education and monitoring the Omo-Shasha-Oluwa Forest, including forest elephant populations.

 - South West England – studies include whitebeam trees, the declining Large Blue Butterfly and Cirl Bunting, and the threatened ecosystems of the White-clawed crayfish and Hazel dormice.